mjhea0/mjhea0.github.com/source/_posts/2017-04-18-developing-and-testing-microservices-with-docker.markdown

 ## Project Setup

-Start by cloning the base project and the checking out the first tag:
+Start by cloning the base project and then checking out the first tag:

 ```sh
 $ git clone https://github.com/mjhea0/node-docker-api